AdobeDocs/analytics-platform.en/help/stitching/overview.md

 - [Enable stitching in the Connections interface](/help/stitching/use-stitching-ui.md).
 When you configure stitching for a dataset in the Connections interface, the stiching occurs 'on the fly', during the ingestion of data from that dataset in Customer Journey Analytics.

 ## Limitations

->[!IMPORTANT]
->
->
->- Apply any change that you make to the source event dataset schema also to the new stitched dataset schema.
->
->- If you remove the source dataset, the stitched dataset stops processing and gets removed by the system.
->
->- Data usage labels are not automatically propagated to the stitched dataset schema.
-If you have data usage labels applied to the source dataset schema, you need to apply these data usage labels manually to the stitched dataset schema.
-See [Managing data usage labels in Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/overview) for more information.

 Stitching is a groundbreaking and robust feature, but has limitations on how it can be used.